Xoxocotla, Morelos: History

 Puente de Ixtla was established as a municipality in 1869, and on July 12, 1871, it annexed Xoxocotla, Tehuixtla, and the hacienda of San José.
 Later Xoxocotla became part of the municipality of Jojutla.

-Xoxocotla had to be evacuated in 1913—1914 due to fighting during the Mexican Revolution.
+Xoxocotla had to be evacuated in 1913–1914 due to fighting during the Mexican Revolution.

-In 2010 the Pueblos Magico ("Magical Towns") program was created to promote tourism in certain states and municipalities of the country.
+In 2010 the Pueblos Mágicos ("Magical Towns") program was created to promote tourism in certain states and municipalities of the country.
 Puente de Ixtla did not qualify for the program, but in 2018 Morelos set up its own promotional program called Pueblos con Encanto ("Charmed Towns") including Puente de Ixtla (and by extension, Xococotla).

 The Third Indigenous Book Fair took place in Xoxocotla on February 18, 2016.
 Poet Arnulfo Soriano of Xoxocotla presented a book of poems.
-Xoxocotla and Santa Ana Tlacotenco, Milpa Alta were declared Sister Cities.
+Xoxocotla and Santa Ana Tlacotenco, Milpa Alta, were declared Sister Cities.

 Members of the National Guard were sent to Xoxocotla during the COVID-19 pandemic in Mexico to help enforce lockdown orders and social distancing.
 As of May 4, 2020, there were 505 infections and 59 deaths in the state of Morelos and nine confirmed infections from coronavirus in Xoxocatla.
 Rumors of hundreds of cases in three days caused residents in Alpuyeca and other nearby communities to block the entrance of Xoxos (as the people are called).
 The state health department (Coprisem) closed a clandestine crematorium in Xoxocotla on June 2 as the state reached 1,477 cases and 290 deaths.
 Xoxocoatla reported 100 cases, 62 recuperations, and 38 deaths from the virus as of August 31.
 One hundred eighteen cases were reported on December 27, 2020.